Jalagarto/BIMCV-COVID-19_pytorch/README.md

-# Note that this is not the official version but an implementation based on [the official version: BIMCV-COVID-19](https://github.com/BIMCV-CSUSP/BIMCV-COVID-19)
+# Note that this is not the official version but an implementation based on [IMCV-COVID-19](https://github.com/BIMCV-CSUSP/BIMCV-COVID-19)